My LA Therapy | Therapeutic Benefits Through Companionship

-Companionship for Disabled Veterans
+Therapeutic Benefits Through Companionship for Disabled Veterans

-“I have learned that to be with those I like is enough” -Walt Whitman
+“I have learned that to be with those I like is enough”

 Wounded soldiers have always been a byproduct of war, and since World War I, the picture of a wounded veteran has been of a man with a traumatic limb amputation.
 On the other hand, exposure to toxicants is distinct since the wounds are not immediately apparent, and – perhaps most significantly – veterans who served on military stations polluted with toxic chemicals claim that their exposure resulted in a variety of diseases and disabilities.

-Many of Our Nation’s Veterans Are Now Fighting an Uphill Battle
+Many of our Nation's Veterans are now fighting an Uphill Battle

 Many persons who suffer from chronic medical illnesses lament the loss of their identity, their sense of self.
 Their medical condition has taken control.
 How are we to tackle this?
 We remind them of their uniqueness and the areas of their life where they find significance, worth, and pleasure.
 These are the features that characterize them.
 Not their illness.
 Not their chronic pain.